Islamic monuments in Kosovo: Introduction of Islam

 The most important migration for the region was that of the Al-Aga family, from Aleppo, Syria.
 Some members of this family migrated to Kosovo beginning from 1095 while the others came at the end of 1291 and settled in a local village.
 They had built a mosque there, which exists to the present day, and it is going to further be explored in this article later on.

 From the above description, based on mentioned facts, it can be concluded that the first encounters of the Balkan people, including Kosovo, with Islam were much earlier than the arrival of the Ottomans.
 These first contacts may have taken place as early as the beginning of the 8th century in the Balkans in general, and they became more frequent in the 9th and 10th centuries among the Slavs and Albanians.
 Afterwards, they increased greatly during the 11th, 12th and 13th centuries.

-In other words, Kosovos' encounters with other parts of the world, particularly the Muslim world, were not mainly due to and through Ottoman occupation and siege, but there were natural human migrations and cultural fusions intertwined as a result of trade, marriages and other human relations gradually occurinv.
+In other words, Kosovos' encounters with other parts of the world, particularly the Muslim world, were not mainly due to and through Ottoman occupation and siege, but there were natural human migrations and cultural fusions intertwined as a result of trade, marriages and other human relations gradually occurring.
 Islam was not totally enforced in law, as is often claimed, but through more so a long historical process which played out in associated with many benefits, especially for those who sought great careers within the Ottoman Empire.

 Despite claims that might rise about radicalism or radicals movements in Kosovo, however, the presence of many international, mainly European, organizations hold that Kosovo Muslims do not define their national identity through religion, but through language and have a relatively relaxed approach towards the observance of the forms of Islam.
 And the following available information show that Islamic monuments were present in Kosovo well before the Ottomans.